Forest Hills Local School District

-Forest Hills School District has also been the subject of public criticism following their decision to ban "anti-racism" teachings in schools.
-Board member Sara Jonas was quoted as saying the measure was brought forward "just to make sure that both sides are always being taught to the students".
+The Forest Hills school board has been the subject of public criticism and a lawsuit following its June 2022 resolution banning "anti-racism" teachings in schools.
+Board member Sara Jonas was quoted as saying the measure was brought forth "just to make sure that both sides are always being taught to the students".
+The board received further criticism in September 2023 after superintendent Larry Hook had a student mural promoting equality painted over.
+In December 2023, the lawsuit against the board ended in a settlement, the details of which were not disclosed, though the board said the settlement cost would be covered by its liability insurance.
+The board rescinded the resolution later that month.